 Mediation is an alternative dispute resolution (ADR) method that involves going in front of a lawyer mediator and working through the many aspects of a divorce without going to court.
 Each side is normally represented by an attorney.
 Anything said to the mediator is kept strictly confidential; a mediator cannot testify for either side in Court.
 When an agreement is reached, the parties and their lawyers sign a Mediation Settlement Agreement, MSA.
 The MSA cannot be revoked.

 Mike Gregory is specially experienced in family law mediation.
 Mike’s family law mediation services include all types of family law matters.
-Owning a strong reputation after nearly 40 years of experience in family law, attorney Mike Gregory is highly sought after by other lawyers for his work as a mediator.
+Owning a strong reputation after over 40 years of experience in family law, attorney Mike Gregory is highly sought after by other lawyers for his work as a mediator.
 He is a Credentialed Distinguished Mediator by the Texas Mediator Credentialing Association and a member of The Association of Attorney Mediators.
-Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 40 years.
+Mike Gregory has been Board Certified as a Family Law Specialist by the Texas Board of Legal Specialization, since 1976, for over 44 years.